 Simply put, when sight fishing you are casting to trout which you have spotted feeding in the water.
 This allows you to present the fly or lure directly in front of the trout.

-How to sight fish?
+The key points on how to sight fish?

 See without being seen.